oweMee/Owe/README.md

 # Owe
 Small application for your directories to be **o**rganized **w**ith **e**ase

+The programm basically searches through your selected directory and looks for subdirectories containing any kind of files and creating thus a list of those.
+Directories can be opened as usual by a double-click or by selecting and pressing ENTER.

+As for the current version 0.1, the functions 'Search' and 'Find Similar' are implemented which should be self-explanatory.

 Here is the current version of Owe (no installation needed):